-- 66. Upon request, the SFMTA will make available to TWU Local 250-A a copy of its final and approved budget each fiscal year, as well as copies of any grant proposals. - Bulletin Boards.
+- 66. Overtime Worked.
+TWU Local 250-A may have access to records of overtime worked in each department, Division or Section. - 67.
+Seniority Lists.
+A list of SFMTA Seniority and Work Seniority detailing the date of commencement of service for all employees and their ranking in order of work seniority shall be maintained at all times by the Department with a copy provided to TWU Local 250-A. - 68.
+Upon request, the SFMTA will make available to TWU Local 250-A a copy of its final and approved budget each fiscal year, as well as copies of any grant proposals. - 69.
+Bulletin Boards.
 Reasonable space will be allowed on bulletin boards for use by TWU Local 250-A to communicate with employees.
 Material shall be posted upon the bulletin board space as designated, and not upon walls, doors, windows or any other place.
 All posted material shall be dated, shall bear the identity of the sponsor, shall be neatly displayed, and shall be removed when no longer timely, but in no event shall be displayed for more than two (2) weeks.
 Except as stated below, the SFMTA agrees that identifiable Union literature shall not be removed from said bulletin boards without first consulting with the representative of the Union to determine if the literature should remain for an additional period of time.
 The Union shall not post literature that is discriminatory, harassing, or violates SFMTA policy or the law.
 The SFMTA may remove this type of literature immediately and shall notify the Union of its removal.
-A department may withdraw the authority to use bulletin board space if material is posted on other than authorized bulletin boards or if material posted on bulletin boards is not in compliance with this Article. - 68.
-Union Access.
+A department may withdraw the authority to use bulletin board space if material is posted on other than authorized bulletin boards or if material posted on bulletin boards is not in compliance with this Article.

+- 70. Union Access.
 TWU Local 250-A Union Representatives shall have a reasonable right of access to work or non-work areas (bulletin boards, employee lounges and break rooms) and to hallways, in order to reach non-work areas to verify that the terms and conditions of this agreement are being carried out and for the purpose of conferring with employees subject to the rules immediately below.
-The parties agree that union access to work locations shall not disrupt or interfere with SFMTA's mission and services or the work of employees, or involve any political activities. - 69.
+The parties agree that union access to work locations shall not disrupt or interfere with SFMTA's mission and services or the work of employees or involve any political activities. - 71.
 Union Representatives must identify themselves upon arrival at an SFMTA division.
-TWU Local 250-A representatives may use SFMTA meeting space with a reasonable amount of advance notice and approval from the SFMTA, subject to availability. - 70.
-In work units where the work is of a confidential nature and in which the SFMTA requires it of other non-employees, the SFMTA may require that Union Representatives be escorted by an SFMTA representative when in areas where said confidential work is taking place. - 71.
+TWU Local 250-A representatives may use SFMTA meeting space with a reasonable amount of advance notice and approval from the SFMTA, subject to availability. - 72.
+In work units where the work is of a confidential nature and in which the SFMTA requires it of other non-employees, the SFMTA may require that Union Representatives be escorted by an SFMTA representative when in areas where said confidential work is taking place. - 73.
 Nothing in this Section is intended to disturb existing SFMTA Union access policies.
 Further, the SFMTA divisions may implement additional rules after meeting and conferring with the Union.